jvivianwang/SpaceTrader/README.md

 16. git push origin jiawei:master

+TO DO LIST: [THINGS NEED HELP WITH/ THINGS NEED TO BE DONE] -Description at line 30 in Main.java.
+-SkillAllocate in the configSkillSubScene.
+-connection between player class and main/configpage java file.
+-Validate name when submit
+-calculate skill points and display on the configSkillSubScene.

 Jiawei 1/29/20:
 [What I've done:]
 -Organize the src folder.
 -Create the structures for three scene.

-[What I need help with]
--Description at line 30 in Main.java.

 Jiawei 1/29/20:
 [What I've done:]